Shawn Mackay: Death

 Mackay played for the Brumbies in their 35–14 loss to the Sharks in Durban on 28 March 2009.
 At 4:15 am, 29 March 2009, Mackay and 15 Brumbies teammates left a Durban nightclub.
-While crossing the road to board the team bus, Shawn was hit by an armed response vehicle.
+While crossing the road to board the team bus, Shawn was hit by the driver of an armed response vehicle.
 He suffered a badly broken leg, along with head and spinal injuries.
 One of the first people to attend to Mackay was Sharks prop Jannie du Plessis, a practising doctor, who was with the Brumbies group at the time.
 Du Plessis contacted emergency services and helped Mackay breathe while awaiting their arrival.
 Mackay was stabilised and taken to St Augustine's hospital in Durban and placed into a medically induced coma.
 Mackay died from a cardiac arrest caused by a blood infection following surgery on 6 April 2009.

 A Minutes Applause was held in Mackay's honour for the Brumbies emotional homecoming against the Stormers on 11 April 2009.
 The Brumbies won the game 17–10.
 Shawn's longtime friend Patrick Phibbs scored the match winning try in the 60th minute.
 "That one was for Macca," said Phibbs.

 Mackay's funeral was held on 15 April 2009 at Mary Immaculate Church in Waverley.
 Seven jerseys were placed on his coffin to recognize his rugby career - the Clovelly Sea Eagles, Waverley College, the Roosters, Randwick, the Melbourne Rebels, the Australian Sevens and the Brumbies.
 Celebrant Father Lucas profoundly said: "He might not have had a full life, but it sounds to me he was full of life."

 The Brumbies dedicated the 2009 Super 14 to Shawn.
 The number 18 jersey, that he wore in the match against the Sharks, was retired for the remainder of the season.